nestybox/sysbox-ee/docs/user-guide/images.md

         the network every time.
 Depending on the size of the inner image, it can significantly improve performance.

--   Improves efficiency:

-    -   Sysbox-EE has a [feature](#inner-docker-image-sharing) that maximizes sharing of preloaded inner container images across system containers.
-This **significantly** reduces the storage overhead on the host.

 -   Ease of use:

     -   It's easier to deploy a system container that comes preloaded with your choice